kbarry91/nfa-string-matcher/README.md

 This program was developed as a project for the Module 'Graph Theory'.
 Graph Theory is a fundimental concept in Computer science and for that reason is added to the third year course work for Software Developement in GMIT Galway.

-## Getting Started & Installing Required Softwares
+## Getting Started And Installing Required Softwares

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.